M.A. Dramaturgy

 Application credentials

-The application documents must not be submitted via the “uni-assist” portal, but in writing by post and by e-mail (Please send a single PDF file).
+The application documents must not be submitted via the “uni-assist” portal, but by e-mail (Please send a single PDF file) to: dramaturgie@tfm.uni-frankfurt.de

-• Letter of motivation that establishes why the applicant now would like to begin studies in Dramaturgy
+- A letter of motivation explaining why the applicant would like to enrol in a dramaturgy programme

-• APS certificate for applicants from India, Vietnam and PR of China (original)
+- APS certificate for applicants from India, Vietnam and PR of China

 FAQ about the application